-The therapist places the needles and lets the patient relax to fully benefit from the effect of the stimulation of the acupuncture points.
-The therapist stays with the patient throughout the session to address any questions, and if necessary, takes this time to prescribe a herbal formula completing the treatment if needed ( for more information you can consult our page : Pharmacopoeia).
+Eric places the needles and allows the patient to relax to fully benefit from the stimulation of acupuncture points.
+He accompanies his patients throughout the session to address any questions, and if necessary, takes this time to prescribe a herbal formula to complement the treatment.
+(For more information, you can refer to our page: Pharmacopoeia).